pytroll/intake-satpy/README.md

 (see above), then all available "reader" level products will be loaded.
 This means those that can be read directly from the file and does not include any Satpy "composites".

+Also by default the loaded dataset is "resampled" using Satpy's "native" resampler to the finest resolution of the loaded products.
+This allows for all products to exist in a single xarray `Dataset` object.
+This behavior can be customized by providing `resample_kwargs` to the source creation (`open_satpy` call).

 ### Catalog Usage